hasibzunair/adversarial-lesions/README.md

 aka How to make benign skin lesions cancerous (in images!) with Unpaired Image Translation

 **TL;DR** Interclass variation is considered an intimidating remark in medical image analysis.
 Here we demonstrate an opposite perspective, by learning the interclass mappings (benign to malignant).
-And then boost the minority class (malignant) using the orginal benign images to generate malignant images and then train the classification model.
+And then boost the minority class (malignant) using the orginal benign images to generate synthetic malignant images and then train classification models.

 <p align="left">
 <a href="#"><img src="media/visuals.png" width="75%"></a>